robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+Added 'Pause' process status
+Refactored and tidied control code
+Control process now sleep when not needed to save energy Removed option to specify machine to run process on

 ## Version 0.80

-Finished refactoring of production code sysproduction/diagnostics now renamed reporting sysproduction/data code now uses generic handler and property methods to access data broker API now has proper base classes
+Finished refactoring of production code (or at least, for now!) sysproduction/diagnostics now renamed reporting sysproduction/data code now uses generic handler and property methods to access data broker API now has proper base classes